ialsina/MarkdownTEX/README.md

 ## Usage

-Once the package is installed mdtex, the command
+Once the package is installed, the command

 ```
-md2tex input_file.md
+mdtk input_file.md
 ```

 will translate `input_file.md` into LaTeX.